Types of property subdivision

 It is also likely that you will need to pay development contribution fees to us.

-Use our development contribution fee estimator to calculate a rough estimate of the development contribution fees that will apply to your subdivision.
+Use the development contribution fee estimator to calculate a rough estimate of the development contribution fees that will apply to your subdivision.